 When someone sustains a traumatic brain injury (TBI), the survivor isn’t the only one affected—the family of the survivor is also impacted.
-According to the Brain Injury Association of America, families often don’t realize just how stressful it can be to deal with a loved one with a TBI.
+According to Headway, The Brain Injury Association, families are often underprepared to deal with the effects of a TBI.

 What Families Should Know Immediately After a Brain Injury